 - 7.1 Relationships education for primary education and relationships and sex education for secondary education is part of the PSHE curriculum in the context of a broad and balanced curriculum, intended to provide what children and young people need to know about how to be safe and healthy, and how to manage their academic, personal and social lives in a positive way.
-It comprises learning about the nature of marriage and civil partnership and their importance for family life and the bringing up of children; safety in forming and maintaining relationships; the characteristics of healthy relationships and how relationships may affect physical and mental health and wellbeing.
-The education provided is age appropriate and developmentally appropriate and is taught sensitively and inclusively, with respect to the backgrounds and beliefs of pupils and parents, with the aim of providing pupils with the knowledge they need of the law. - 7.2 Sex education, as part of relationships and sex education in secondary schools includes also the teaching about intimate and sexual relationships, including sexual health.
-It also includes what the law says about sex, relationships and young people, as well as broader safeguarding issues and using technology. - 7.3 Sex education is not compulsory in primary schools.
-The School science curriculum includes reference to the subject coverage in related areas including the main external body parts, the human body as it grows from birth to old age (including puberty) and the reproduction in some plants and animals.
-In addition, the School delivers sex education for primary age pupils covering how a baby is made as set out in Appendix 1.
+It comprises learning about the nature of marriage and civil partnership and their importance for family life and the bringing up of children; safety in forming and maintaining relationships; the characteristics of healthy relationships and how relationships may affect physical and mental health and wellbeing as well as signposting sources of support for those pupils who have any concerns about relationships.
+The education provided is fully inclusive, age and developmentally appropriate and is taught sensitively and inclusively, with respect to the backgrounds and beliefs needs and vulnerabilities of pupils and parents, with the aim of providing pupils with the knowledge they need. - 7.2 Sex education, as part of relationships and sex education in secondary schools includes teaching about intimate and sexual relationships, including consent, sexual health, healthy sexual relationships and mutual respect, personal privacy and gender stereotypes.
+It also includes what the law says about sex, relationships, consent and young people, as well as pornography, broader safeguarding issues and using technology. - 7.3 Sex education is not compulsory in primary schools.
+The School's science curriculum includes the main body parts, the human body as it grows (including puberty) and animal and plant reproduction.
+The School delivers sex education for primary age pupils covering how a baby is made as set out in Appendix 1.